awsdocs/amazon-dynamodb-developer-guide/doc_source/Programming.SDKOverview.md

 Each of the AWS SDKs provides important services to your application, including the following:
 + Formatting HTTP\(S\) requests and serializing request parameters\.
 + Generating a cryptographic signature for each request\.
-+ Forwarding request to a DynamoDB endpoint and receiving responses from DynamoDB\.
++ Forwarding requests to a DynamoDB endpoint and receiving responses from DynamoDB\.
 + Extracting the results from those responses\.
 + Implementing basic retry logic in case of errors\.